HCDigitalScholarship/pennstreaty/README.md

 - [Haystack Search](https://django-haystack.readthedocs.io/en/v2.8.1/tutorial.html)
 - [CartoLocation for Overviewmaps](https://carto.com/)

+Template for manuscript page view of this site are borrowed from [The Shelley - Godwin Archive project](http://shelleygodwinarchive.org/sc/bl/hymn_to_intellectual_beauty/#/p2)

+## Read before you start
-To learn more  about how to get started with Django visit [Django website](https://docs.djangoproject.com/en/2.0/) and [Haverford Digital Scholarship CookBook Entry on Django](https://github.com/HCDigitalScholarship/ds-cookbook/blob/master/Djangology101.md), for details about how to use and build this site and some functionalities, please visit wiki page here: https://github.com/HCDigitalScholarship/QI/wiki
+To learn more about how to get started with Django visit [Django website](https://docs.djangoproject.com/en/2.0/) and [Haverford Digital Scholarship CookBook Entry on Django](https://github.com/HCDigitalScholarship/ds-cookbook/blob/master/Djangology101.md),

+for details about how to use and build this site and some functionalities, please visit wiki page here: https://github.com/HCDigitalScholarship/QI/wiki

 ### For Users:
 #### Site map -- navigation of QI project:
 [This page](https://github.com/HCDigitalScholarship/QI/wiki/Site-Map-Explanation) from our Wiki provides a detailed explanation for each feature of the project
-#### import manscripts, Storymap:
+#### Import manuscripts, StoryMap:

-#### Review unapproved Transcription:
+#### Review Unapproved Transcription:

 ### For Developers:
+#### 9
+#### **For future developers of this project: Please read wiki for [existing issues]() of this project and explanations on how we did this project**

 ### Excel Docs for Future Research on QI: